cocode/word-stream/README.md

 WordStream allows users to select intervals (ms) , and length of text to be displayed in each frame, like a tachistoscope.

+You can try this project on its [github page](https://cocode.github.io/word-stream/)